-- appearance fees;
+- (a) appearance fees;

-- achievement bonus;
+- (b) achievement bonus;

-- exhibition income;
+- (c) exhibition income;

-- box office percentage;
+- (d) box office percentage;

-- TV rights;
+- (e) TV rights;

-- broadcasting/media fees;
+- (f) broadcasting/media fees;

-- tour income;
+- (g) tour income;

-- tournament winnings;
+- (h) tournament winnings;

-- prize money;
+- (i) prize money;

-- advertising income; and
+- (j) advertising income; and

-- endorsement fees
+- (k) endorsement fees

-All the types of consideration listed above are subject to GST.
+All types of consideration listed above are subject to GST at a standard rate.

-Q8.
+- Q8.
 I am a foreign professional singer and was invited by X Company to perform at a charity event for a charge.
-What is the GST treatment on the payment received?

-A8.
-The supply of your service in Malaysia is taxable.
+What is the GST treatment on the payment received? - A8.
+The supply of your service in Malaysia is taxable supply.
 However, for a non-resident who has no business or fixed establishment in Malaysia, then your agent has to account for GST under the reverse charge mechanism.

-Q9.
+- Q9.
 I am invited to perform in Malaysia.
 My fees will be paid to me outside of Malaysia.
-Am I liable to GST in Malaysia?
+Am I liable to GST in Malaysia? - A9.

-- A9.
 No. You are not liable to pay GST for services rendered in Malaysia.
 Your agent has to account for GST under the reverse charge mechanism. - Q10.
 What is the GST liability for the non-resident promoters? - A10.
 Non-resident promoters supplying services in Malaysia must have a local counterpart to account for GST on the reverse charge mechanism. - Q11.
 AZ, a foreign entertainment company, makes direct arrangements with BZ, a local resort company, to perform in Malaysia by renting a venue and facilities from BZ.
 AZ has also appointed a ticket agent to manage the sales of tickets.
 What is AZ's liability under GST? - A11.
 The GST treatment is as follows;